bocoup/wpt/fetch/metadata/tools/README.md

 - `output_directory` - a string describing the filesystem path where the generated test files should be written
-- `cases` - a list of dictionaries describing how the test templates should be expanded with individual subtests; each disctionary should have the following
+- `cases` - a list of dictionaries describing how the test templates should be expanded with individual subtests; each dictionary should have the following
   keys:
   - `all_subtests` - properties which should be defined for every expansion
   - `common_axis` - a list of dictionaries
-  - `template_axes`
+  - `template_axes` - a dictionary relating template names to properties that should be used when expanding that particular template

 Internally, the tool creates a set of "subtests" for each template.
 This set is the Cartesian product of the `common_axis` and the given template's entry in the `template_axes` dictionary.
 It uses this set of subtests to expand the template, creating an output file.
+Refer to the next section for a concrete example of how the expansion is performed.

 In general, the tool will output a single file for each template.
 However, the `filename_flags` attribute has special semantics.
 It is used to separate